Satisfactory Academic Progress (SAP)

 The receipt of financial aid is a privilege that creates both rights and obligations.
 The United States Department of Education requires every postsecondary institution receiving federal funds (Title IV) to have an academic progress policy that is used to determine eligibility for and continued receipt of federal funds.
 Title IV federal funds affected by this policy include the Federal Programs: Pell Grant, SEOG, College Work-Study, Perkins Loans, PLUS Loans, Stafford Student Loans and Teach Grant.
 Georgia State University also uses this standard to renew need-based aid.
 Merit aid has different standards.
 Georgia State University has designed an academic progress policy that meets the requirements of both federal and state agencies.

-- Quantitative Standard (Pace) - The number of overall credits earned in relation to those attemptedAll students must complete at least 67 percent of all courses attempted at any college attended.
-The completion ratio is measured by dividing total hours earned by total hours attempted.
+The quantitative standard (pace) is the number of overall credits passed in relation to those attempted.
+All students must complete at least 66.66 percent of all courses accepted by Georgia State University.
+The completion ratio is measured by dividing total hours passed by total hours attempted.
 Grades of F, W, WF, I, or U do not count as passing grades.
-Grades of IP are not considered passing for undergraduate students.

-- Time Frame Standard- The maximum time frame allowed to complete the academic programA student is eligible to receive financial aid for a maximum number of overall attempted hours.
+This is the maximum time frame allowed to complete the academic program.
+A student is eligible to receive financial aid for a maximum number of overall attempted hours.

 A student is ineligible at the evaluation point where it is indicated he or she will exceed the maximum timeframe, not at the point when he or she actually reaches the maximum timeframe.
 The student is not meeting SAP due to exceeding the maximum timeframe because he or she has to earn more hours than are allowed to graduate within the maximum timeframe.